awwx/meteor-obj/README.md

-If you find this package valuable to you, an easy and effective way to support the continued maintenance of this package and the development of new useful packages is to
+If you find this package valuable to you, an easy and effective way to support the continued maintenance of this package and the development of new and useful packages is to
 [donate through Gittip](https://www.gittip.com/awwx/).

 Gittip is a [platform for sustainable